-Dr. Tracy Robinson is the co-owner of V & R Behavioral Health Services located in Orland Park and Homer Glen, Illinois.
-He has been actively been practice psychology for or 20 years.
+Dr. Tracy Robinson has been actively been practice psychology since 1998.
 His practice experiences have included working in prison setting, within the sexually dangerous persons program and in traditional outpatient settings.
 He received his doctorate in clinical psychology from the Adler School of Professional Psychology in 1999.
 He earned is Master’s Degree in Counseling Psychology at Western Michigan University in 1994 and his Bachelor of Social Work from Grand Valley State University in 1990.
 He has advanced specialty training in forensic psychology, health psychology, clinical hypnosis, rational emotive behavioral therapy, cognitive therapy, and schema therapy.
 He completed initial training at the Metropolitan Correctional Center, Bureau of Prison, Department of Justice.
 He completed is internship at Olympia Fields Osteopathic Medical Center.

 In n addition, to his clinical work Dr. Robinson was a Professor of Counseling and Human Services at Roosevelt University (1997-2003), an adjunct profession in clinical psychology at the Adler School (1999-2003), Dean of Clinical Training at the Illinois School of Professional Psychology (ISPP), Schaumburg Campus (2003-2007) and Vice President of Academic Aﬀairs at the Illinois School of Professional Psychology, Schaumburg, Campus (200-2009).
 As the VP of Academic Aﬀairs he secured the clinical psychology training program at the Department of Corrections which include Stateville, Dixon and Dwight Correctional Facilities.